romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 Take the the proposed workflow, for example:

-1. A sofware engineer provides what resource they need for an application named ABC in an abstract manner, like a "database", a "message queue topic", or a "secret".
+1. A sofware engineer provides a list with the resources required by an application named ABC.
+As previously discussed, these resources must be defined in an abstract manner, like a "database", a "message queue topic", or a "secret".
-2. An automated process builds the requested set of resources with an opinionated implementation that has been previously agreed upon.
-That is, the process itself knows where and how to build such resources based on minimal user input.
+2. An automated process takes the list of resources as an input and synthetizes an opinionated implementation.
+For example, this process must know what and how to build a "database" based on minimal user input.
-3. A second software engineer provides what resource they need for an application named XYZ in an abstract manner.
+3. Later on, a second software engineer provides a list with the resources they need for an application named XYZ, again in an abstract manner.
 4. The same automated process from step 2 builds the requested set of resources with the same opinionated implementation.